-Situations in which we will use the personal information of our residents and relatives
+Situations in which we will use the personal information of our people

-We need all the categories of information in the list above (see the kind of information we hold about our residents and relatives) to allow us to perform our contract with our residents1, to enable us to comply with our legal obligations2, to pursue legitimate interests of our own or those of third parties (provided the interests and fundamental rights of our residents and relatives do not override those interests)3, and where it is necessary to protect their or another person's vital interests4.
-The situations in which we will process our residents' and relatives' personal information are listed below.
+We need all the categories of information in the list above (see the kind of information we hold about our people) to allow us to perform our contract with our people1, to enable us to comply with our legal obligations2, to pursue legitimate interests of our own or those of third parties3, provided the interests and fundamental rights of our people do not override those interests and where we have our people's consent to do so4.
+The situations in which we will process our people's personal information are listed below.
+We have indicated numerically the lawful purpose or purposes for which we are processing or will process the personal information of our people.